TypeCellOS/BlockNote/packages/website/docs/docs/manipulating-blocks.md

 ## Replacing Blocks

-You can replace existing blocks in the editor with new blocks using the following API call:
+You can replace existing blocks in the editor with new blocks using the following call:

 ```typescript
 // Definition